nikodemus/foolang/README.md

    a one-person effort, so design has to take implementability into consideration.

-## Features
+## Core Features

 - Everything is an object, and semantics are descibed by sending messages to objects.

-  Foolang isn't fanatically pure about this: there are syntactic and runtime behaviours constructs which do not have corresponding objects.

 - Smalltalkish development environment, where code lives in files, not an image.

-- Supervised processes.
-Foolang implements Erlang-style supervisor trees for fault tolerance.
-Foolang processes are fully isolated from each other just like in Erlang.
+- Supervised processes and isolated heaps for Erlang-style fault-tolerence.

 - Syntactic extensibility.
 Users can define new operators and other syntax extensions.